List of Top 20 Masai Mara Reserve Animals by Hail Tours Kenya

 The Big Five Game

-If no one has ever told you this, get it from us today that Masai Mara National Reserve is one of the best places to sight the big five game in the wild.
+If no one has ever told you this, get it from us today that Masai Mara National Reserve is one of the best places to see the big five game in the wild.
 It is also for this reason that thousands of travelers flock to the popular safari destination.
 These animals are Rhinoceros, lions, leopards, Cape buffaloes, and elephants, and a typical 4-day trip to the Reserve will guarantee to see all these animals.

 1. Lions